lunamidori5/Midori-AI-Website/content/about-us/about-locus.md

 ![Midori AI photo](https://tea-cup.midori-ai.xyz/download/newbombphoto.jpeg)

-(in the photo is a dog named "Baby")

 Heyo!
 Im Locus, a moderator here at Midori AI.
 My specialties are dumb jokes and helping to ensure the Midori AI community remains as positive and encouraging to others as can be!

 My interests are very nerdy at heart, revolving mainly around tabletop and board gaming!
 I also enjoy tinkering with, and finding new ways to optimize the workflow on my (Arch btw) Linux desktop.